 New mobile app, vendor login required

-Like the older version, the SURFboard mAX AX6600 is fully app operated.
+Like the older version, the SURFboard mAX AX6600 is entirely app operated.
 To set it up, you need the new SURFboard Central app, which requires a login account with the vendor.

 As a result, keep these in mind: